mehrdadfk/todo-list/README.md

 docker run -p 8082:8082 todo-list:0.0.1-SNAPSHOT

 ```
+for manual testing the easiest way would be to import the [TodoItemSpecification.yaml](TodoItemSpecification.yaml) to postman
+and run the endpoints

 ### Possible improvement in case of having more time
 1. usually having id as type long is not a good practice as it make cause problem in data migrations and communication with other systems.